Harpsichord and baroque Hurdy-gurdy

 BIO

-A graduate in performance from Vincent-D’Indy School-Sherbrooke University, he was awarded the Johann Sébastien Bach prize at the end of his studies.
-For several years, he studied with Françoise Aubut, 1st prize winner of the Conservatoire de Paris, who studied under Alfred Cortot, Marcel Dupré and Olivier Messiaen.
-He participated at the summer academies of Haarlem in the Netherlands, with André Isoir and Marie-Claire Alain, and at New England Conservatory in Boston, with Yuko Hayashi and William Porter.
-He also holds a degree in arts education from Sherbrooke University and has been an arts workshop leader for the IBO, an international educational organism.
-He has over thirty years of experience in music education.
+Graduating in performance from the Vincent-d’Indy School–University of Sherbrooke, he received the J.S.
+Bach prize at the end of his studies.
+For several years, he studied with Françoise Aubut, a first-prize winner at the Conservatoire de Paris and a student of Alfred Cortot, Marcel Dupré, and Olivier Messiaen.
+He attended the summer academies in Haarlem, Netherlands, studying with André Isoir and Marie-Claire Alain, and later at the New England Conservatory in Boston with Yuko Hayashi and William Porter.
+He also holds a degree in art education and has served as a dossier reviewer and workshop facilitator in the arts for the International Baccalaureate, an organization of international education schools.
+He has around thirty years of experience in teaching music.

-For over ten years, he was principal organist and frequently accompanied the St. Maria Goretti choir of Beloeil (Québec) in concert.
-His interest for the harpsichord began at McGill University where he studied principaly under Sandra Weeks, John Grew for organ, Bruce Mather for contemporary music ans Alcides Lanza for composition.
+For about ten years, he was church organist and frequently accompanied the Ste-Maria Goretti choir in concert.
+During his courses at McGill University, he studied harpsichord under Sandra Weeks, organ with John Grew, contemporary music with Bruce Mather, and composition with Alcides Lanza.

-In addition, his interest in a historical approach to music led him to play the baroque hurdy-gurdy performing in concerts either as soloist or accompanist.
-Since 2021, he has been a collaborating musician for the Baroquelyn Ensemble of New York and received a grant from the Conseil des arts et des lettres du Québec.
+His interest in a historical approach to music led him to play the baroque hurdy-gurdy.
+He performs in concert either as a soloist or accompanist.
+In 2021, he was a collaborating musician for the Baroquelyn ensemble in New York and received a grant from the Conseil des arts et des lettres du Quebec.

-In recent years he has produced two harpsichord albums.
-Critics praised his performance “which demonstrates his knowledge and talent in terms of historical interpretation, his elegance…. an admirable sensitivity, a gentleness, and a beautiful practice of articulation and ornamentation. » La Scena musicale
+In recent years, he has produced and recorded two harpsichord albums.
+Critics have praised his playing as “demonstrating his knowledge and talent in historical interpretation, his elegance… an admirable sensitivity, a softness, and a beautiful practice of articulation and ornamentation.” — La Scena Musicale

-Since 2022, he has developed projects, by designing and implementing baroque music days in Beloeil where awareness workshops as well as concerts are presented.
+Since 2022, he has been working on specific projects by designing and implementing baroque music days, where awareness workshops and concerts are presented.

 About the instruments